can-lab10/Parameter-Efficient-Fine-Tuning-IA3-for-Topic-Modelling/README.md

 In this readme file you will find instructions for setting up the repository and executing the code.

 ## Project Overview
-This project aims to use IA3 method to parameter efficiently fine-tune Sequence to Sequence Large Language Models (encoder decoder architecture), to perform topic modeling on a collection of text paragraphs.
+This project aims to use IA3 method to parameter efficiently fine-tune Sequence-to-Sequence Large Language Models (encoder-decoder architecture), to perform topic modeling on a collection of text paragraphs.
 The objective is to allow the fine-tuned models to dynamically generate meaningful topics for given texts.

 ## Installation
 1. Clone the repository using git.